siriusctrl/COMP90024-CCC-notes/README.md

         - Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 ### past exam
+- > [2013 Q1] A) Explain what is meant by the terms:
+    - > Grid Computing [1]
+        - focus on organizational collaboration, coordination, activity and technologies to doing it
+    - > Cluster Computing [1]
+        - multiple servers rach-mounted which are accessible and you can run jobs across the cluster
+    - > Cloud Computing [1]
+        - is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+- > [2013 Q1, 2017 Q1 B [5]] B) Current Cloud Computing systems do not solve many key challenges of large-scale distributed systems.
+Discuss.
+[7]
+    - by below
 - > [sample Q2 A] Describe some of the current challenges associated with large-scale distributed systems.
 [4]
-    - distributed systems sisn't solve data heterogeneity.
+    - distributed systems didn't solve data heterogeneity.
 And we have big data challenges.
     - distributed systems has scalability and issues of fixed hardware system.
 We have distributed computers running on different hardware system.
     - fault tolerance not solved
         - Many diverse faults can happen with distributed systems